 The ATT, working through the appropriate executive agent, will send out Requests for Information (RFIs) or conduct other market research activities to find qualified small business and socio-economic concerns to leverage set aside programs and other authorities to streamline the migration acquisitions to the greatest extent possible.
-For example, using the 8(a) Digital Service Initiative or vehicles that have resulted from Category Management efforts in this space.22 early adopter agencies to help with license and migration acquisitions-related challenges.
-Initially, these cadres would draw from agencies that have already completed their migrations, such as the Department of the Justice (DOJ) and acquisition experts from the Digital IT Acquisition Professional Training (DITAP) alumni network.
+For example, using the 8(a) Digital Service Initiative or vehicles that have resulted from Category Management efforts in this space.

 The Government should consider incentives for early adoption (migration in the first year following the formalization of the effort), including individualized assistance tailored to a given agency's needs.
-To assist in such an effort, OMB will create acquisition/migration cadres, consisting of information technology and acquisition specialists that will be sent to
+To assist in such an effort, OMB will create acquisition/migration cadres, consisting of information technology and acquisition specialists that will be sent to early adopter agencies to help with license and migration acquisitions-related challenges.
+Initially, these cadres would draw from agencies that have already completed their migrations, such as the Department of the Justice (DOJ) and acquisition experts from the Digital IT Acquisition Professional Training (DITAP) alumni network.

-22 TechFAR Hub, 8(a) Program Digital Service Initiative.
+&lt;sup>22 TechFAR Hub, 8(a) Program Digital Service Initiative.